 What do Assistant Health Information Record Technicians do?

-Assistant Health Information Record Technicians organize, manage, and maintain patient health information by ensuring that records are accurate, complete, and confidential.
+Assistant Health Information Record Technicians organize, manage, and maintain patient health information, ensuring records are accurate, complete, and confidential.

-They often utilize electronic health record (EHR) systems to enter data, assign codes for billing and reporting purposes, and generate reports on patient outcomes.
+They often use electronic health record (EHR) systems to enter data, assign codes for billing and reporting, and generate reports on patient outcomes.

 Their administrative tasks support the overall health information management process, working behind the scenes without direct patient care to ensure data integrity and compliance with privacy regulations, such as HIPAA.